 Underwear – One small packing cube for the family’s underwear.
 We each have six pairs of underwear and I have two sports bras.
 The brand I prefer is Lululemon as they wash well and last a long time.

-Water bottles or a kids bag with water bladder – Our favourite water bottles are the stainless steel 1L Camelbak as they are super hard wearing.
-We carry two of these and for the kids we love our kids backpack with water bladder.
+Our favourite water bottles are the stainless steel 1L Camelbak as they are super hard wearing.
+We carry two of these and two LifeStraw bottles (next).

-Power Banks – These are a must… we like to have one solar charger and one normal.
+This is a must… we like to have one solar charger and one normal.
 We also like to have a car USB port and charger.
+Note: You must travel with this power bank in your carry-on luggage.

-Kindles – I love to read, but don’t have room for a book, so the kindle is perfect!
-I have one at the moment, which has my book and a couple of books for my kids which we read at bed time.
+I love to read, but don’t have room for a book, so the kindle is perfect!
+I have one at the moment, which has my book and a couple of books for my kids.
+Update: we ended up with 3 kindles 😊

-Snorkle and masks – Now I know this sounds like a bit of luxury and space filler.
-And they are for sure, as we carry four snorkles and four masks.
-However, we are a family of water lovers and often find ourselves near the ocean for months on end.
-Our favourites are the Cressi masks and snorkles, and they have some groovy colours!
-Click the link here to see.
+Now I know this sounds like a bit of a space filler.
+However, we are a family of water lovers and often find ourselves near the sea for months on end.
+Our favourites are the Cressi brand, and they have some cool colours!

 First Aid Kit – I found a great little first aid kit that isn’t bulky.
 It comes in a small dry bag, which makes it great for packing and can double up for a small dry bag when we need it.